 Research activities at the Faculty of Medicine are carried out within the framework of long-term research plans, research centre activities and projects funded by grants from various sources, e.g. the Czech Science Foundation.
 The faculty’s research priorities include research of the molecular pathogenesis of common lifestyle diseases, cardiovascular diseases, malign tumours and various aspects of neuroscience.
 Additional activities – focusing on attracting advanced biomedical research programmes – are designed to promote an innovative environment and encourage academic enterprise in biomedicine.
 Modern methods of instruction and approaches in bioinformatics are implemented with the help of development programmes funded by the Ministry of Education, Youth and Sports.

 In the area of instruction, the faculty is very much in favour of promoting integration with other institutions in the European higher education system and especially with other medical faculties.
 Simultaneously, a great deal of emphasis is being placed on maintaining high educational standards: the development of clinical skills and mastery of practical medical procedures are both perceived as top priorities.
 The faculty provides educational opportunities in traditional Master’s fields of study such as General Medicine and Stomatology and in Bachelor’s degree programmes such as Nursing and Specializations in Health Science – with the option to subsequently enrol in a follow-up Master’s degree programme.
-Both General Medicine and Stomatology may be studied in English.
-Specialized Bachelor’s fields of study focus on the education of future workers in non-medical professions (Physiotherapy, Dietitian, Optics and Optometry, Radiology Assistant, General Nurse, Laboratory Assistant, Human Nutrition, Nurse – Midwife).
+General Medicine as well as Stomatology, Physiotherapy and Optometry (Master’s field of study) may be studied in English.
+Specialized Bachelor’s fields of study focus on the education of future workers in non-medical professions (Physiotherapy, Dietitian, Dental Hygienist, Optics and Optometry, Ortoptics, Radiology Assistant, General Nurse, Laboratory Assistant, Paramedic, Human Nutrition, Nurse and Midwife).
 Further specializations are available in follow-up Master’s and Doctoral degree programmes.
 The faculty likewise offers a range of lifelong learning programmes.

 Graduates of the Faculty of Medicine find application in a range of medical and non-medical professions as well as at prestigious research institutions.